 - Letter of Intent

-- Topics you may want to consider: why you want to pursue this particular residency, why you have chosen the University of Kansas program, and personal goals that you feel the program would help accomplish
+- Topics to consider: Why you want to pursue a residency and career in ambulatory care, why you have chosen The University of Kansas Health System and personal goals that the program would help accomplish

 - Completion of essay questions

 - What do you hope to gain from completing this residency program?